Bang1338/wordle-today/PREVIOUS.md

 Except it was previous one
 </h3>

-Previous one was August 31st, 2025, Wordle 1534
+Previous one was September 01st, 2025, Wordle 1535

 Outdated?
 See [new one here](README.md)